bottlepy/bottle/docs/routing.rst

 ``:##``             ``<:re>``
 =================== ====================

 Try to avoid the old syntax in future projects if you can.
-It is not deprecated for now, but will be eventually.
+It is not currently deprecated, but will be eventually.

 Routing Order